xitrum-framework/scalive/README.md

 ## How to add your own JARs

-Scalive only automatically loads `scala-library.jar`, `scala-compiler.jar`, and `scala-reflect.jar`.
+Scalive only automatically adds `scala-library.jar`, `scala-compiler.jar`,
+`scala-reflect.jar`, and `scalive.jar` to the system classpath.
 If you want to load additional classes in other JARs, first add the JAR to the system class loader:

 ```
 val cl         = ClassLoader.getSystemClassLoader.asInstanceOf[java.net.URLClassLoader]